 -

-CASA Advocates are assigned by the Family Court Judge in the case, but they do not have authority to decide outcomes.
+CASA is assigned by the Family Court Judge in the case, but advocates do not have authority to decide outcomes.
 Rather, they rely on their communication skills, their informed reports and the respect of the courts to inform outcomes.

 -

-Each advocate and each case is different.
 The amount of time devoted to a case depends on the specific needs of the case and the amount of time the advocate has available.
-Advocates devote an average of ten hours per month to each case.
-Some of this time can be spent on evenings or weekends, but there are court hearings, phone calls, and meetings during working hours as well.
-We will work with you to find an assignment that suits your availability.
+Advocates devote an average of 10-12 hours per month to their cases.
+Some of this time can be spent on evenings or weekends, but there are court hearings, phone calls, and meetings during daytime hours as well.
+We will work with you to determine an assignment that works well with your availability.

 -

 Only trained Advocates are able to work with the children we serve.
-Children in family court cases are assured a degree of confidentiality, and the friends and family of Advocates are not allowed to meet them or to know their identity.
-Only advocates who have been fully screened, trained, taking the Oath of Confidentiality, may have contact with CASA children.
-There are other volunteer opportunities which do not involve casework available.
+Children in family court cases are assured a degree of confidentiality, and the friends and family of advocates are not allowed to meet them or to know their identity.
+Only advocates who have been fully screened, trained, and have taken the Oath of Confidentiality, may have contact with CASA children.
+There may be other volunteer opportunities not involving casework, and you are invited to inquire what is available.

 -